OCR GCSE for Classical Civilisation (9-1)

-Within this topic students will study the religions of Ancient Greece and Ancient Rome.
-This includes:
+Within this topic students will study the religions on Ancient Greece and Ancient Rome.

-- Religion and the City: Temples and Sacrifice
+• Religion and the City: Temples, Festivals and Sacrifices

 The Homeric World

-This topic requires students to explore The Odyssey by Homer.
-The Odyssey is believed to have been composed in the 8th century BC by a bard named Homer.
+This topic requires students to explore The Odyssey by Homer which is believed to have been composed in the 8th century BC by a bard named Homer.